 This article has been written with direct inputs from my friend Sweety Jatyan, an Indian citizen, who travelled to Thailand with her husband and got visa on arrival successfully.

 No matter how touristy Thailand is, if you are thinking of places to go for your honeymoon, there is no way you can ignore it.
 And especially if you are from a country that’s a few hours away.
 And that’s precisely why when I got married, I decided upon going to Thailand for my marriage.

-And for me and my husband, both Indian citizens, it was amazing that we could opt for Thailand visa on arrival.
+And for me and my husband, both Indian citizens, it was amazing that we could opt for a Thailand visa on arrival.
 On our flight, the anxious me was already playing up what-if scenarios.
 What if they deny my visa on arrival?
 What if they deport me?
-What if they ask for some document that I don’t have?
+What if they ask for some documents that I don’t have?

 However, getting the visa on arrival in Thailand was easy and quick, and I would recommend it to anyone.

 1.If you are a citizen from 18 countries such as India, China, Mexico, Romania etc., then you are at the right place.
 You can check if your country is one of the countries eligible for VoA on the website of Thailand’s foreign ministry.
 It’s for 15 days only.

 2. If you are visa exempt for Thailand, then that’s awesome.
 This means you receive an entry stamp when you enter Thailand.
 You don’t need a visa on arrival.
 Examples- USA, UK, Australia, Vietnam etc.

 3. And if you are a citizen of a country who have to apply for a tourist visa in a Thai consulate prior to their journey, then I am sorry.
 The visa on arrival is not for you.
 Examples- Colombia, Pakistan, Nepal, Bangladesh.